zanmato1984/how-tiflash-manages-dependencies/README.md

 <img src="how-tiflash-manages-dependencies.svg">

-The source of the chart is [](how-tiflash-manages-dependencies.excalidraw) and editable using https://excalidraw.com/.
+The source of the chart is [here](how-tiflash-manages-dependencies.excalidraw) and editable using https://excalidraw.com/.